Simon-Ranger/Python/Programs/README.md

 + Mad Lib ✅
   - get input data of various words (nouns, adjectives, etc.)
-  - use strings, variables and concatentation to manipulate the data
+  - use strings, variables and concatenation to manipulate the data

 + Number Guessing ✅
   - make the user guess a number between x and y